sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 # Categories of Purity

-There are three categories:
+There should be three categories:
-* Pure functional languages (Haskell, F#, Common LISP, OCaml) - also includes "mostly pure languages"
+* Pure functional languages (Haskell, Elm) - also includes "mostly pure languages"
-* Impure languages (Java, Go, Rust, C#, Javascript, Ruby, Python, etc.)
+* Erlang & Elixir (impure, but pure immutable data)
-* Elixir
+* Impure languages (Java, Go, Rust, C#, Javascript, Ruby, Rust, Python, etc.)

 Elixir is the most widely used computer language that is 1) functional, 2) does not allow _any_ mutation, and 3) but does allow for side effects.